ChapelR/poof/docs/README.md

 - `Filter`: This option allows you do determine what passages you want to see.
 For example, you can set poof to only show you `widget`-tagged passages, only passages with `castle` in the name, or even only show passages with [comments](#comments).
 You can also filter by the text of your passages, but be aware that this is somewhat slow to resolve based on the number of passages and their length.
 You can use the `Invert` check-box to instead filter **out** the passages that meet the specified criteria.
 To get all your passages back again, come back here and click the `Clear` button.
 - `Sort`: You can sort your passages based on a few different metrics, and can get those results in ascending or descending order by using the `Reverse` check-box.
 You can sort by passage name (alphanumeric), the length of the passage's text, or by *Passage ID*.
 Passage IDs are numbers that start at 0 and count up as you create passages, meaning their order is largely the same as the order in which you created your passages (though this ordering isn't guaranteed, necessarily), and is poof's default order.
 - `Find`: You can use this tool to find a specific passage by name.
 The text input also functions as a drop down list, and will make suggestions as you type.
 If you try to find a passage that you've previously filtered out, it will magically pop back into existence none the worse for wear.
-- `Starting Passage`: This tool allows you to immediately scroll the story's starting passage into view.
+- `Start`: This tool allows you to immediately scroll the story's starting passage into view.

 ### Syntax Highlighting